bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

-In the following example, we will remove all protocol below 1.2 and 1.3, and activate specifically 1.2 if it is not by default.
+In the following example, we will remove all protocols below 1.2 and 1.3, and activate specifically 1.2 if it is not by default.

-The list of cipher that should normally be hardware accelerated, and usable by kernel kTLS, order is important.
+The order of the list of ciphers that should normally be hardware accelerated and usable by kernel kTLS, is important.

-Both values need to be set as string enclosed by double quotes.
+Both values need to be set as strings enclosed by double quotes.

 .. code-block:: bareosconfig